openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-text-input-textarea.md

 public func onChange(callback: (String) -> Unit): This
 ```

-**Function:** Triggered when input content changes.
+**Function:** Triggered when the input content changes.

 > **Note:**
 >
 > In this callback, if cursor operations are performed, developers need to adjust cursor logic based on the previewText parameter in pre-edit scenarios to accommodate pre-edit behavior.
-Trigger conditions:
+Conditions for triggering this event:
 >
 > - Keyboard input.
-> - Paste, cut.
+> - Paste or cut operations.
 > - Keyboard shortcut Ctrl+v.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full